Top 10 Yappy Dog Breeds

 ( Cameron Yee/Flickr)

-This breed may not look as intimidating as its full-size counterpart, but it still tries to act tough.
+When talking about mini dogs, you can’t overlook the Miniature Pinscher.
+So cute and funny, the goofing with these dogs is never-ending.
+But there’s a bit of tiny toughness in there too.
+This breed may not look as intimidating as its full size counterpart, but it still tries to act tough.
 The Miniature Pinscher makes a great watchdog due to its tendency to bark at anything that moves, just keep in mind that this dog can be a bit stubborn at times.
+They have that small-breed yappy attitude, and tend to be nippy and bark at passersby, cars, other dogs, birds, cats… Well, the list goes on.
+Still, with some proper training and attitude correction, this yapping can be brought down to a bare minimum, so it won’t become a nuisance.

 - Min Pins are class clowns and enjoy entertaining humans.